fabkury/n2c/README.md

 ###### codename: n2c
 *_Mapping NDCs to Anatomical Therapeutic Chemical (ATC) Level 4_*

-**This script is a newer version of https://github.com/fabkury/ndc_map .
-Please use this one and not ndc_map.**
+## **This script is a newer version of https://github.com/fabkury/ndc_map .
+Please use this one and not ndc_map. ndc_map is deprecated and might not work if you try.
+This script does not have all features of ndc_map, but it will be the one receiving updates moving forward.**

 This script provides the ATC classes of each FDA National Drug Code (NDC) in an input file.
 The input file is a simple text list with one NDC per line.
 The script works by querying the online RxNorm API at https://rxnav.nlm.nih.gov/.